 SQUASH:

-Nearly same as Tennis, with a vertical bounday on
+Nearly same as Tennis but with a vertical boundary

-the central line, which should not be displayed in a
+should not be displayed in a squash game !

 FOOTBALL: